kaushik-3009/DocSync/README.md

 ## Known boundaries

-This is intentionally not marketed as a finished SaaS.
 Background jobs still share the server deployment, search currently favors a portable `ILIKE` implementation over a dedicated index, and the project needs browser-level soak testing before a high-volume production launch.
 Calling those boundaries out is part of the design documentation, not an omission.

 ## Roadmap